OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ## Testing Data Storage

 ### Testing Local Data Storage

 #### Overview

 Storing data is essential for many mobile applications, for example in order to keep track of user settings or data a user might has keyed in that needs to stored locally or offline.
 Data can be stored persistently by a mobile application in various ways.
-The following table shows mechanisms that are available on the iOS platform, that should usually be not considered to store sentive data.
+The following table shows mechanisms that are available on the iOS platform, that should usually not be considered to store sensitive data.

 * CoreData/SQLite Databases
 * NSUserDefaults
 * Property List (Plist) files
 * Plain files

+#### Static Analysis

+Ideally sensitive information should not be stored on the device at all.
+If there is a requirement to store sensitive information on the device itself, several functions/API calls are available to protect the data on IOS devices by using for example the Keychain.

+During the static analysis it should be checked if sensitive data is stored permanently on the device.
+The following frameworks and functions should be checked when handling sensitive data.

+##### CoreData/SQLite Databases

+* `Core Data` is a framework that you use to manage the model layer objects in your application.
+It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence.
+Core Data operates on a sqlite database at lower level.

+* `sqlite3`: The `libsqlite3.dylib` library in framework section is required to be added in an application, which is a C++ wrapper that provides the API to the SQLite commands.

+##### NSUserDefaults

+The `NSUserDefaults` class provides a programmatic interface for interacting with the default system.
+The default system allows an application to customize its behavior to match a user’s preferences.
+Data saved by NSUserDefaults can be viewed from the application bundle.
+It also stores data in a plist file, but it's meant for smaller amounts of data.

+##### Plain files / Plist files

+* `NSData`: Creates static data objects, and NSMutableData creates dynamic data objects.
+NSData and NSMutableData are typically used for data storage and are also useful in Distributed Objects applications, where data contained in data objects can be copied or moved between applications.
+  * Options for methods used to write NSData objects: `NSDataWritingWithoutOverwriting, NSDataWritingFileProtectionNone, NSDataWritingFileProtectionComplete, NSDataWritingFileProtectionCompleteUnlessOpen, NSDataWritingFileProtectionCompleteUntilFirstUserAuthentication`
+  * Store Data as part of the NSData class with: `writeToFile`
+* Managing File Paths: `NSSearchPathForDirectoriesInDomains, NSTemporaryDirectory`
+* The `NSFileManager` object lets you examine the contents of the file system and make changes to it.
+A way to create a file and write to it can be done through `createFileAtPath`.

 #### Dynamic Analysis

 A way to identify if sensitive information like credentials and keys are stored insecurely and without leveraging the native functions from iOS is to analyse the app data directory.
-It is important to trigger as much app functionality as possbile before the data is analysed, as the app might only store system credentials as specific functionality is triggered by the user.
-A static analysis can then be performed for the data dump based on generic keywords and app specifc data.
-Identify how the application stores data locally on the iOS device.
+It is important to trigger as much app functionality as possible before the data is analysed, as the app might only store system credentials as specific functionality is triggered by the user.
+A static analysis can then be performed for the data dump based on generic keywords and app specific data.

-Steps :
+The following steps can be used to identify how the application stores data locally on the iOS device.

 1. Proceed to trigger functionality that stores potential sensitive data.
 2. Connect to the iOS device and browse to the following directory (this is applicable to iOS version 8.0 and higher): `/var/mobile/Containers/Data/Application/$APP_ID/`